 One of the fastest way of preparing noodles is to make “dried tossed noodles” or kon lo meen as it is known in the Cantonese dialect.
 This method of preparation is very simple.
 Fresh or dried noodles are simply boiled and toss in sauce.
 The sauce is usually soy sauce based.
-It is then topped with a variety of ingredients like lightly scalded vegetables, boiled dumplings and wontons, char siew or barbecued pork, fried eggs, and the likes.
+It is then topped with a variety of ingredients like lightly scalded vegetables, boiled Sui Kow (Chinese Dumplings) and Wontons, Char Siew (Chinese Barbecue Pork), fried eggs, and the likes.
 It is really versatile and can be easily made to suit one’s preference.

 Although the popular lo mein as known here in the United States sounds similar to kon lo meen, there are differences in its preparation.
 In lo mein, meats and vegetables are cooked in a sauce and the boiled noodles are returned to the pan at the very end to be tossed and cooked through.
 This method of preparation is quite different from my understanding of “tossed noodles” but it is quite tasty and I would eat it in a heartbeat.